KageKirin/kagekirin-old.github.com/source/_posts/2012-04-05-jekyll-plugin-for-graphviz.markdown

 And for the hardcore coders, it should be possible to add it to Mulberry/Toura as well, as it's based on Jekyll as well.
 (Although I see hardly any need to generate diagrams for an app.
 Then again, there might be a need for it).

+EDIT: I just saw a perfect application for graphs in an app that I'm working on, namely, a diagram for tournaments or championships, to show how the candidates (fighters in this case) advance from round to round.